Archimedes' Revenge: Introduction

 In 2017, Oliver Knill proposed, under the title ``Archimedes' Revenge,'' that one prove that \textit{the volume of the intersection $\RR$ of the three (solid) hyperboloids}

 is equal to $\unl{\log 256}$.

 He proposed it as a challenge for the Harvard Maths~21A summer school in~2017.
-One of Knill's students, Runze Li, offered an integral~\cite{KnillLi17} which computes the volume (see below); this motivated the solution we give here.
+One of Knill's students (the third author) offered an integral~\cite{KnillLi17} which computes the volume (see below); this motivated the solution we give here.